LetCompliance

 Not legal advice.
 Statutory wording and court forms change.
 Wales, Scotland and Northern Ireland use different materials.
 See our editorial policy for how we treat tenancy content.

-What is “How to rent” and why landlords cannot ignore it
+What “How to rent” was, and why it mattered

-“How to rent” is the government’s plain-English guide for people renting a home in England.
-It covers deposits, repairs, safety, illegal fees, ending a tenancy, and where to get help.
-For private landlords using assured shorthold tenancies (ASTs), giving the correct edition at the right time has been a core step for years.
-Under the Deregulation Act 2015 framework it also became central to whether a Section 21 notice could be relied on in many historical cases.
+“How to rent” was the government’s plain-English guide for people renting a home in England.
+It covered deposits, repairs, safety, illegal fees, ending a tenancy, and where to get help.
+For private landlords using assured shorthold tenancies (ASTs), giving the correct edition at the right time was a core step for years.
+Under the Deregulation Act 2015 framework it was central to whether a Section 21 notice could be relied on — serve the wrong edition, or fail to prove service, and the no-fault notice failed.

-When must you provide How to rent (new tenancies)?
+When did you have to provide How to rent? (historical)

-For new ASTs in England, landlords should provide the current booklet at the start of the tenancy, in practice, when the tenant is entitled to move in or as part of pre-move-in paperwork.
-The statutory detail (including exact triggers) sits in primary legislation; if your tenancy is non-standard, company let, or mixed-use, confirm with a solicitor.
+For new ASTs in England, landlords had to provide the current booklet at the start of the tenancy — in practice, when the tenant was entitled to move in or as part of pre-move-in paperwork.
+This mattered because it gated Section 21; it never gated Section 8.

-4.File a copy in your property folder with date and version note.
+4Keep it in the property folder with a date and version note.

 Joint tenancies: one PDF to all named tenants (same email with all addresses, or individual proofs).
-Guarantors are not a substitute for giving tenants the booklet.
+Guarantors were never a substitute for giving tenants the booklet.

-When MHCLG / DLUHC publishes a revised How to rent, landlords must provide the new version to tenants on periodic tenancies (or when the tenancy becomes periodic) within 28 days of publication, verify the current statutory wording on GOV.UK and with your adviser, because drafting changes over time.
+While the guide was live, when MHCLG published a revised How to rent, landlords had to provide the new version to tenants on periodic tenancies (or when the tenancy became periodic) within 28 days of publication.
+This mattered only for keeping a future Section 21 notice valid.

 How to rent vs your tenancy agreement

-The AST sets rent, term, notice, pets, and specific obligations.
-How to rent is not a second tenancy agreement, it is statutory information.
-They should not contradict each other on fundamentals (e.g. illegal fees).
-If your clauses conflict with consumer law or tenant rights, the agreement may be partly unenforceable even if signed.
+The tenancy agreement sets rent, term, notice, pets and specific obligations.
+How to Rent was never a second tenancy agreement — it was statutory information, and the two were not meant to contradict each other on fundamentals such as illegal fees.
+If your clauses conflict with consumer law or tenant rights, the agreement can be partly unenforceable even if it is signed.
+That point still holds for the written statement of terms you now give instead.

 How to rent vs deposit Prescribed Information (do not mix them up)